top of page

 These targets are, again, very ambitious.
 The actual extent of the ambition, however, is only made clear when considering the current state of the procurement of defence equipment and materiel in the EU.

-Collaborative procurement
+Collaborative Procurement

 According to data from the European Parliament Research Service (EPRS) and the European Defence Agency (EDA), collaborative equipment purchases peaked in 2011, when they represented 25% of total procurement at the EU level, but have declined ever since, reaching 11% in 2020 and then rebounding to 18% in 2021.
 If this was not enough, it must be noted that the EDA’s 2007 Framework for a Joint Strategy on Defence Research and Technology, adopted at a time when collaborative procurement represented 18% of total procurement in the EU, set a 35% benchmark for collaborative procurement - a target which was never achieved.